 - 1. Locate the statement, "the combined weight of occupants and cargo should never exceed 850 lbs" on your vehicle's placard.
 [The placard is on the driver's doorjamb.] - 2.
 Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from 850 pounds or 395 kilograms. - 4.
+Subtract the combined weight of the driver and passengers from 850 lbs. - 4.
 The resulting figure equals the available amount of cargo and luggage load capacity.